 She has worked with the British Council to promote British storytelling abroad, including trips to Saudi Arabia, Kazakhstan, Ukraine and Russia.
 Most recently, she led a Storytelling for Peace Building project in Colombia, working with vulnerable Afro-Caribbean teens in three cities along the Pacific-Caribbean rim.

 Cat has trained in Narrative Therapy, and loves working with true life stories.
 She has created and curated two true-life storytelling clubs: the much-loved Tell Me On A Sunday at the Ikon Gallery in Birmingham, and the Arts Council funded Mee Club at the Herbert Art Gallery in Coventry.

-Cat is also a best-selling children’s author, with books translated into ten languages.
+Cat is also a best-selling children’s author, with books translated into eleven languages.
 She is a children’s poet, with poems in anthologies by Bloomsbury, Macmillan and The Emma Press.
 For adults, she has written for The Times and primetime BBC Radio 4.
-She is currently completing her first novel for adults, set in Goa.

 ‘A magical performer’ The Times

 ‘Audiences are invariably spellbound by her intimate style’ Paris L’Express

 ‘Cat’s tales are charged with life and delivered with clarity, certainty and skill’ Ben Haggarty, Artistic Director of the Crick Crack Club